particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 - Can use cellular or Wi-Fi (2.4 GHz or 5 GHz) for the cloud connection
 - Realtek RTL8722DM MCU (BLE and Wi-Fi)
 - Cellular modem
-  - Quectel BG95-M5 LTE Cat M1 (North America)
+  - Quectel BG95-M5 LTE Cat M1/2G (Glboal)
   - Quectel EG91-EX LTE Cat 1 with 2G/3G fallback (EMEAA)

 ### MCU